kapicorp/kapitan/README.md

 [![Build Status](https://travis-ci.org/deepmind/kapitan.svg?branch=master)](https://travis-ci.org/deepmind/kapitan)

-Kapitan is a tool to manage complex deployments using jsonnet and jinja.
+Kapitan is a tool to manage complex deployments using jsonnet and jinja2.

 Use Kapitan to manage your Kubernetes manifests, your documentation, your Terraform configuration or even simplify your scripts.